Firoz Mahmud

-He was an awarded a guarantee from the Asian Cultural Council (ACC) in New York.
+Mahmud was awarded a guarantee from the Asian Cultural Council (ACC) in New York.
 Guggenheim Museum's UBS Global Art Initiative and Asia Society invited him to the symposium "Continuous Horizons: Contemporary Art for Asia", No Country: Contemporary Art for South and Southeast Asia Programs.
 In 2019, Mahmud was nominated for the French COAL prize, which was hosted at Centre Pompidou in Paris.

 Artworks

 Mahmud exhibited at the Echigo-Tsumari Art Triennial 2006 in Nigata Japan, where he exhibited numerous wooden aeroplanes in the city of Tokamachi.
 He was one of the finalist artists at The Sovereign Asian Art Prize in 2007 in Hong Kong.
 He was invited to exhibit at the 9th Sharjah Art Biennial in 2009 where he exhibited a large sculptural installation, 'Halcyon Tarp' with Royal Bengal Tigers.
 In 2010 he created a 26 feet long fighter aircraft sculptural installation 'Sucker'wfp21' to exhibit at the 1st Aichi Art Triennial at Aichi Arts Center, Aichi Prefectural Museum of Art in 2010.
 Mahmud was invited to an exhibition 'Step Across This Line', contemporary art from Bangladesh, India and Pakistan in Asia House London co-organized by Grosvenor Gallery and curated by Deeksha Nath.